 Who would you rather receive a marketing email from – firstname.lastname@example.org or email@example.com?
 If you want to be taken seriously, always spring for the domain name and set up professional sounding email accounts.
 Also, keep in mind what we talked about earlier; it’s possible to be professional sounding while still keeping that personal edge – firstname.lastname@example.org beats email@example.com every time.

-is basically a way to double check that the person who is receiving your emails is actually interested.
+Double opt-in is basically a way to double check that the person who is receiving your emails is actually interested.
 The last thing that you want to do as a person trying to build a professional looking business is start sending unwanted emails.
 Whenever someone subscribes to your email list, send them a confirmation email with a link that they can use to verify their subscription.
 Once they have confirmed that they want to receive your newsletters, send them a thank you email welcoming them to your newsletter community and letting them know what they can expect.

 There’s no reason that a small business can’t look as professional as Google or Amazon.
 It’s all about how you present yourself.
 The best thing you can do is put yourself in your audience’s shoes.
 Would you be impressed by the emails you’ve been sending out?